jrlewi/cruiser/README.md

 # cruiser
-R package to help keep track of my car's maintenance schedule
+R package to help you keep track of your car's maintenance schedule

 # Installation
 if (!require("devtools")) install.packages("devtools")